 Why read this? : Travel and tourism’s been hit hard this year.
 We look at what Qantas and Tourism Australia are doing with their marketing to keep going.
-Learn the messages they’re putting out and the way they’re keeping customers engaged.
+Learn the messages they’re putting out, and how they’re keeping customers engaged.
 Read this to see how in terms of customer experience, travel and tourism are still surviving.
 Just.

 We all need to take a deep breath.
 Covid-19 seems to be slowly grinding the world into tired, Zoom-eyed submission.
-And we all seem to be mostly stuck at home like children on the naughty step and can’t go anywhere.
+It feels like being punished as a kid by being permanently stuck on the naughty step and can’t go anywhere.
 So we think we need a change of (virtual) scene this week.

 To do that, we look at one of the most hard-hit industries in the pandemic, travel and tourism.
 And in particular what the online customer experience is like, with all the travel restrictions in place.

 Customer experience - travel and tourism

 Travel and tourism is a service-led industry.
 It’s built on great customer experience.

 Back in the days (last year) when we could go to CX and marketing technology conferences and events, it’d always be well represented with speakers and attendees.
 Business was great pre the pandemic.

 But 2020 has hit that industry hard.
 It’s been as painful as a kick in the balls.
 Or an extended labour depending on your pain frame of reference.

 Take Qantas, for example.

 We can say the pandemic has been tough for everyone.
 But, it’s been particularly tough for those guys.

 When the national government basically tells you “Your normal business that generates all your profits and pays your staff?
 Yeh, we’re shutting that down”.
 That’s a tough one.

 And while the Qantas business is limping along with limited domestic flights and the severely scaled down international business, it’s had to let go 20% of its staff.
 Many thousands of others have been stood down.

 The Qantas customer experience - travel well

 But there’s still life in Qantas.
 You can still fly, despite all the restrictions.